probmods/dippl/chapters/05-particlefilter.md

 ### Gaussian mixture

-How else could we model points observed in 2D space?
+How else could we model points observed in a two-dimensional space?
 We could posit that there are two clusters around which the points tend to center:

 ~~~~
 ///fold: